Itzbrandonlee/TradingBot/docs/README.md

 ### Access Stock Data
 Data is downloaded using yahoofinance2.
 Their full documentation is [here](https://github.com/gadicc/node-yahoo-finance2/blob/devel/docs/README.md)
 #### Basic Overview
 - Stock data is saved within the variable jsonData.
 It contains children metadata and quotes.
-Within quotes, there will be stock data for each individual day
+Within quotes, there will be stock data for each individual day. quotes is what is specifically saved within the jsonData
 - For example, to access the closing price of the first day: ``` jsonData.quotes[0].close ```
 - Look at the downloaded file so you fully understand the structure of the data